canonical/cloud-init/doc/rtd/development/integration_tests.rst

 The simplest way to test an integraton test using your current cloud-init changes is to set the ``CLOUD_INIT_SOURCE`` to ``IN_PLACE``.
 This works ONLY on LXD containers.
-This will mount the source code as-is directly into the container to override the pre-existing cloudinit module.
-This won't work for non-local LXD remotes and won't run any installation code.
+This will mount the source code as-is directly into the container to override the pre-existing cloud-init code within the container.
+This won't work for non-local LXD remotes and won't run any installation code since the source code is mounted directly.

 .. tab-set::